 To enter absolute coordinates, enter the desired coordinate in the input line of the command window.
 Coordinates are formatted ‘X,Y’, and refer to the active coordinate system of the current folder.
 On a vertical folder, for example, X is drawing on the horizontal, while Y is drawn vertically on the screen.

 Coordinates can also be given relative to the last input.
-To enter relative coordinates, first enter the ‘@’ system, followed by the coordinates.
+To enter relative coordinates, first enter the ‘@’ symbol, followed by the coordinates.
 Example: @10,10 will draw the next point 10 units to the right and 10 units up from the last input.